-- Become happy, confident individuals who can empathise with others and treat everyone with respect
+- become positive, confident individuals who can empathise with others and treat everyone with respect:

-- Acquire a sound command of the National Curriculum subjects so that they become lifelong learners and build on their existing knowledge;
+- acquire a sound command of the National Curriculum subjects so that they become lifelong learners and build on their existing knowledge;

-- develop spiritually and understand that they have a role to play in God’s world
+- develop spiritually and understand that they have a role to play in God’s creation;

-- Understand our connections with the local and wider world community
+- understand our connections with the local and wider world community; and

-- Develop respect for the diversity of life and God’s creation.
+- develop respect for the diversity of life and the diversity and uniqueness of each individual.